Skip to main content

 OperationSends transaction?What happens

-observer.getGlobalPubKey()NoPure RPC read of DKG state
+observer.getGlobalPubKey()NoPure read of DKG state over the Story-API REST endpoint

 uploadCDR()Yes, 2 txsLocal TDH2 encryption plus allocate() and write()